cca/libraries_wagtail/docs/readme.md

   - GCP > Staging or Prod project > SQL > New instance > Copy **Service Account** username off of Overview page
   - GCP > Storage > DB dumps bucket > **Permissions** > **Grant Access** > Add the SA as a new principle with only the Storage Object Creator role

+## Elasticsearch

+We have separate ES clusters for staging and production.
+Locally, we run ES without authentication.
+In the clusters, login with the credentials from Dashlane.
+Each cluster has a `libraries` role which can only access

 ## Miscellaneous Extras

 ### Sitemap